Product

 Aside from the taste, ingredients and the processing techniques can vary greatly.

-• Japanese soy sauce is not the same as other ethnic soy sauces (all us Asians are not the same): Chinese (La Choy to Lee Kum Kee), Hawaiian (Aloha Shoyu), Thai (Golden Mountain), or Korean (Sempio Yangjo) soy sauce, and the countless other regional brands from around the world.
+• Japanese soy sauce is not the same as other ethnic soy sauces (all of us Asians are not the same): Chinese (La Choy to Lee Kum Kee), Hawaiian (Aloha Shoyu), Thai (Golden Mountain), or Korean (Sempio Yangjo) soy sauce, and the countless other regional brands from around the world.
 All of which give these dishes a distinctive/authentic taste.

 Japanese vs. Chinese Soy Sauce Ingredients